Frequently Asked Questions on the Due Diligence in Supply Chains Act

 Companies under the scope of the law are obliged to apply appropriate due diligence throughout the supply chain.
 They are to establish a due diligence system that is based on the core elements of human rights due diligence of the German National Action Plan for Business and Human Rights (NAP).

-According to Section 3 of the draft law, the due diligence obligations include:
+According to Section 3 of the Supply Chain Due Diligence Act, the due diligence obligations include:

 - Definition of an in-house responsibility